 - Rob Carrick did mention in his piece in the Globe and Mail Nine castles that cost less than a Vancouver condo my RDSP: Banking Challenge Ignored, and no bank has taken me up on my challenge.

 I am also mentioned in this fun article too:

 Plenty of Good Money Stories from this Week

-Barry from Money We Have has written about Bad Financial Advisors already (on this very site), but wants to ensure you don’t get ensnared by one of these dastardly creatures so he wrote Recognizing Bad Financial Advisors.
-Last week I highlighted a couple of frugal NFL players, and this week Mark from My Own Advisor brings us Frugal Athletes – Including One Who Lives in a Van, which highlights still more frugal athletes.
+Barry from Money We Have has written about Bad Financial Advisors already (on this site), but wants to ensure you don’t get trapped by one of these cruel creatures, so he wrote Recognizing Bad Financial Advisors.
+Last week I highlighted a couple of frugal NFL players, and this week Mark from My Own Advisor brings us, Frugal Athletes – Including One Who Lives in a Van, which highlights still more frugal athletes.

-Michael James asks a good question (that I made the flippant comment, “Who care, you are dead”) What Happens to My CPP if I die Early?
+Michael James asks a good question (that I made the flippant comment, “Who cares, you are dead”) What Happens to My CPP if I die Early?
 Again, my only advice on the topic is don’t die early (as with all retirement questions).
 Speaking of CPP, Mark from 2nd Career Search implies Americans Envy the Canada Pension Plan?
-Not really, but it is still a very interesting read (pension envy, is that a real thing?).
-With even more retirement talk Boomer and Echo had a Guest Writer talk about I’d Rather Be Fishing: My Early Retirement Story, personally I’d rather everyone else was fishing too, so there were less cars on the road!
+Not really, but it is still a fascinating read (pension envy, is that a real thing?).
+With even more retirement talk, Boomer and Echo had a Guest Writer talk about I’d Rather Be Fishing: My Early Retirement Story.
+I’d rather everyone else was fishing too, so there were fewer cars on the road!

 From the Stanford School of Business

 - January 2nd Random Thoughts on 2014, Welcome to MMXV and #BestOf